-- The responsibility for compiling documentation in support of an appeal, including any supporting evidence, rests with the appellant (i.e. the student) in accordance with the procedures set out in Section 16.8 of this Framework. - 2.
-Students should note the time constraints outlined in these procedures and respond to any communications relating to their appeal in a timely manner. - 3.
-Students should ensure that they are fully aware of the timing and the conditions of any assessments, including the deadlines that apply to them.
+- The responsibility for compiling documentation in support of an appeal, including any supporting evidence, rests with the appellant in accordance with the procedures set out in Section 16.8 of this Framework. - 2.
+Students should note the time constraints outlined in these procedures and respond to any communications relating to their appeal in a timely manner.

+- 3. Students should ensure that they are fully aware of the timing and the conditions of any assessments, including the deadlines that apply to them.
 Where this responsibility has not been exercised, the University reserves the right to decide that a valid case for appeal has not been made. - 4.
 A student who submits an appeal must continue to undertake all resit opportunities, as its success cannot be guaranteed.

-16.7 Informal resolution
+16.7 Informal Resolution

 Academic appeals can only be made formally, following the publication of results.
-However, students who may have grounds for appeal, or who seek clarification of an Assessment Board's decision, are invited to discuss their concerns with the appropriate Director of School or Programme Leader/Programme Area Leader immediately following the publication of results.
+However, students who may have grounds for appeal, or who seek clarification of an Assessment Board's decision, are invited to discuss their concerns with the appropriate Dean of School or Programme Leader/Programme Area Leader immediately following the publication of results.
 In certain circumstances, where appropriate and proportionate, students may be provided with a written outcome which will be taken into account in the event of a subsequent appeal.

-16.8 Formal stage
+16.8 Submission of Appeal

-1. Students can appeal only after the relevant Board has met and the official communication notifying results has been sent.
-Students who are aware that
+Students can appeal only after the relevant Board has met and the official communication notifying results has been sent.
+Students who are aware that they might wish to lodge an appeal at this point are advised to retain any relevant correspondence and associated paperwork.